Advanced-Rocketry/AdvancedRocketry/README.md

     - research system
         - random asteroid parameters ( size, composition, location (polar coords)
         - research can be done to determine properties
+- Terraforming
+- collection of materials from gas giants
+- planets actually moving in their orbits
+- Railguns to transfer goods between planets and stations
+- config for mapping dims added by other mods to planets
+- Gravity generators for local areas on planets

-Future Features:
+## Future Features:
 - Other engine types for space ships(ion/plasma)
-- Terraforming
 - Orbital factories
 - rovers (maybe? need a use)
-- collection of materials from gas giants
 - docking (maybe..)
 - planetary mapping system (feasible?)
 - more Satellites